Infrastructure-as-code-Automation/bicep-registry-modules/avm/res/azure-stack-hci/cluster/README.md

 ### Parameter: `hostVMSize`

-The Azure VM size for the HCI Host VM, which must support nested virtualization and have sufficient capacity for the HCI node VMs!
+The Azure VM size for the HCI Host VM, which must support nested virtualization and have sufficient capacity for the HCI node VMs.

 - Required: No
 - Type: string